vertigobr/vkpr-docs-old/docs/introduction.md

 The **Monitoring Stack** is dedicated to observation and metrics management tools either for your services, applications or the Kubernetes Cluster.

-- [Prometheus Operator](/docs/stacks#prometheus-operator) provides Kubernetes native deployment and management of Prometheus and related monitoring components.
-Prometheus Operator contains the following modules:
+- [Prometheus Stack](/docs/stacks#prometheus-operator) provides Kubernetes native deployment and management of Prometheus and related monitoring components.
-  - [Grafana](https://grafana.com/oss/grafana/) allows you to query, visualize and alert on metrics and logs no matter where they are stored.
-  - [Prometheus](https://grafana.com/oss/prometheus/) monitoring system includes a rich, multidimensional data model, a concise and powerful query language called PromQL, an efficient embedded timeseries database, and over 150 integrations with third-party systems.
-  - [Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager/) handles alerts sent by client applications such as the Prometheus server.
 - [Jaeger](/docs/stacks#jaeger) is a distributed tracing system released as open source.
 It is used for monitoring and troubleshooting microservices-based distributed systems.

 ### Security stack